edemko/eexprs/c/README.md

 ## Notes to Self

+I'm currently working on defining a solid C interface.
+It's going in `include/`, but I have not documented that fact.

 - [x] eliminate easy `TODO`/`FIXME`s
+- [ ] create a C interface
+  - [ ] implement main.c in terms of only eexpr.h
+  - [ ] include version metadata from METADATA.toml
+  - [ ] library artifacts
+  - [ ] is it worth the complexity of letting the user pick an allocator?
 - [ ] decide about isSymbolChar
   - [ ] go through ASCII for the allow/denylist
   - [ ] understand unicode character classes